Why LAP positioning lasers ?

 Our experienced sales team is also on hand to support you in finding the optimal solution for your application.

-Depending on the task, you can select one or several points, lines or crosshairs.
+Depending on the task, you can select one or several points, lines or crosshair lasers.

-- Points are best for single work points or origins of ordinates.
+- Point lasers are best for single work points or origins of ordinates.

-- Lines show the path of a tool, such as cutting or bending lines.
+- Line lasers show the path of a tool, such as cutting or bending lines.

 It is also possible to use a combination of these lasers.
 For complete outlines, polylines or organic shapes, please have a look at our laser projectors.